timarney/redux-trackjs-logger/README.md

 4. Redux Dev Tools replay the actions recreate the state to the point where the error happened for debugging

 #How
 When an error is thrown it is captured by TrackJS.
-The users actions up to the error point **get logged to a JSON file** (via myjson.com).
-The error in TrackJS **references the log file** which can be downloaded and imported into a local environment via Redux Dev Tools
+The users actions up to the error point get logged for later retrieval.
+The error in TrackJS references the log which can imported into a local environment via Redux Dev Tools

 1. Dowload the reported file
 2. Import via the Redux Dev Tools